MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/remote-assist-mobile-overview.md

 For more information on Microsoft Intune's app protection policies, see [this article](/mem/intune/apps/app-protection-policy).

-### Set up configuration policies for Android devices
+### Create a configuration policy for Android devices

 You must be an administrator to set up configuration policies.